 The Graduate School Handbook states, “The final oral defense will be held only after all members of the committee have had adequate opportunity to review a draft of the doctoral dissertation.”
-Thus, the completed dissertation must be delivered to the committee at least one week in advance.
-The committee may request additional time (e.g., two weeks in advance).
+Thus, the completed dissertation must be delivered to the committee at least one week in advance, but the committee may request additional time (e.g., two weeks in advance).
 This should be determined at the final committee meeting.
 Failure to deliver the dissertation at the required time may result in cancellation of the defense.

 Final acceptance of the dissertation requires agreement of a majority of the committee.
 All members of the committee must sign Part IV of the Doctoral Exam Report Form.
 If extensive revisions and edits are requested, any member of the committee may decide to sign this form only after reviewing edits and finding them satisfactory.
 See the Editing and Filing the Dissertation section below for more on policies governing edits and final approval.

 The Defense (Final Oral Examination)

 In GMB, the defense is a private meeting between the student and the dissertation committee.
 Traditionally, the student gives a public presentation on their research immediately prior to the defense.
 The structure and content of this presentation is entirely up the student.
 In most cases, this takes place immediately prior to the private defense.
 Other arrangements (e.g., private defense before public presentation) must be approved by the committee, but the two components must be held within 30 days of one another.
 Per Graduate School policy, all members of the dissertation committee should be present for the defense (telephone or video presence is acceptable).
-If any cannot make it, they should be replaced or should hold a separate defense.
+If any cannot make it, they should be replaced or the student should hold a separate defense.